How Much do YouTubers Make in 2020?

 While uploading your video to YouTube, you have the option to add cards at the end.
 Cards act as links to other videos from your channel.
 They make it more likely that people will watch another video of yours when the current one is over.

-With cards, first-time visitors are more likely to subscribe to your channel.
+With cards, first-time visitors are more likely to subscribe to your YouTube channel.
 Having watched one video, they can now get an idea of what other topics you cover.
 And if those visitors happen to match your target audience, it’s likely they’ll be interested.

 In this article, we listed the most important factors that determine your success on YouTube.
 If all this seems like too much, don’t worry.
 None of the YouTubers were perfect at their craft from the beginning.
-But they kept going nevertheless and tried to make each video better than the previous one.
-So can you!

 Often, the first step is the most decisive.
 How about taking it now and creating a branded intro for your channel?
 Our templates are at your complete disposal!

 Dive into our Forestblog of exclusive interviews, handy tutorials and interesting articles published every week!Read all posts by Renderforest Staff